 To properly protect your electronics through a move, follow the steps above.
 Use care when wrapping and boxing up your items, and be sure you don’t put your boxes in places where they might be crushed.

-If you’re still nervous about the safety of your electronics, consider a professional moving service, such as Mid-West Moving & Storage We can assist you in packing and unpacking your belongings, and if you have any questions about the moving process, we’re happy to help.
+If you’re still nervous about the safety of your electronics, consider a professional moving company, such as Mid-West Moving & Storage.
+We can assist you in packing and unpacking your belongings, and if you have any questions about the moving process, we’re happy to help.